knieriem/peg/README.md

 	old buffer is returned.
 This way a parser can be reused without calling *Init* again.
 See [./leg/calc.leg](./leg/calc.leg)
 	for an example.

-*	Some changes that probably could have been avoided if my editor had more display capabilities (like syntax highlighting):

-	In order to be able to quickly analyze the program and its output, I gofmt'ed peg.go, and adjusted its output commands so that the generated code nearly looks like formatted with gofmt.

-	Code sections inside string arguments of print() have been prefixed with \`+\` to make it easier to distinguish them from normal code.

 [peg]: https://github.com/pointlander/peg